NixOS/nixpkgs/pkgs/README.md

    - All other [`meta`](https://nixos.org/manual/nixpkgs/stable/#chap-meta) attributes are optional, but it’s still a good idea to provide at least the `description`, `homepage` and [`license`](https://nixos.org/manual/nixpkgs/stable/#sec-meta-license).

-   - You can use `nix-prefetch-url url` to get the SHA-256 hash of source distributions.
-There are similar commands as `nix-prefetch-git` and `nix-prefetch-hg` available in `nix-prefetch-scripts` package.

-   - A list of schemes for `mirror://` URLs can be found in [`pkgs/build-support/fetchurl/mirrors.nix`](build-support/fetchurl/mirrors.nix).

-   The exact syntax and semantics of the Nix expression language, including the built-in function, are [described in the Nix manual](https://nixos.org/manual/nix/stable/language/).
+   - The exact syntax and semantics of the Nix expression language, including the built-in functions, are [Nix language reference](https://nixos.org/manual/nix/stable/language/).

 5. To test whether the package builds, run the following command from the root of the nixpkgs source tree: